 Paul Community Orchard

-original site before first planting of the orchard
+original, neglected cholera field before first planting of the orchard

-future orchard site highlighted within village on left of image
+orchard site highlighted within village on left of image